sigma512/outlearn-publishing/modules/tour-outlearn.md

 The top of the page shows a navigation bar that summarizes the whole Path.
 The outline page is a circle at the left.
 Each Page is represented by a dot and each Module by a bar.
 You can click on any dot or bar to move around.

 Each Module is made up of one or more Sections and they are listed on the right side of the page.
 You can click on the Sections titles to move around.
 Keyboard shortcuts for next and previous Section are `n` and `p` respectively.
 Your current Section is expanded in the nav bar with each Section shown separately and completed Sections highlighted.
+Below you can see a sample nav bar.

 ![Nav bar](https://raw.githubusercontent.com/outlearn-content/outlearn-publishing/master/images/nav-bar.png)